 - Premium Expense Charge: 6%.
 This is immediately taken out of the premium you pay.

 - Monthly Policy Fee: $12.
 Just like it sounds, you pay this month per month no matter what.

 - Per Unit Charge: $0.59/Month.
 A “unit” is usually $1,000 in death benefit coverage.
 The policy I bought had a $100,000 death benefit.
-That means I had 100 units and was getting charged another $59/month just for having this policy.
+That means I had 100 units and was getting charged another $59/month just to maintain this policy.
 And this is just a fee.
-It doesn’t even cover the actual cost of insurance explained below.
+It doesn’t even cover the actual cost of insurance explained below in lie #4.

 - Surrender Charge: Starts at $24.91/Unit and starts dropping at year 11 until it’s gone after year 16.
 This means that if you want your money back before 16 years, you have to pay yet another fee.
 This generally means that you can’t get ANYTHING back for the first several years (four in my case) and if you stop paying monthly or decide to cancel your policy you lose everything.

 - Index Account Charge: 0.06%/month.
 AFTER all of the fees above plus cost of insurance are taken, then THIS fee is assessed to the remaining cash value.
 0.06%/month doesn’t sound bad, but that’s about 0.72% per year.

 If you were to buy an index fund through a reputable brokerage like Vanguard, Fidelity or Schwab, all of these fees would be ZERO except for the “expense ratio” of the index fund which works similarly to the “Index Account Charge” above.
 But instead of 0.72% per year, that fee in the Vanguard 500 ETF for example would be 0.03% per year, 24X lower.